vishalraj9102/resilient-email-sending-service/README.md

 2. **Verify Email Sending:**

-   Check the console output for status messages indicating the success or failure of email sending.
+   Review the console output for status messages indicating the success or failure of email sending.

-## Testing
+## 🧪 Testing

 ### Running Unit Tests